zoontek/react-native-permissions/README.md

       })
 ```

+You cannot request microphone permissions on the simulator.

 With Xcode 8, you now need to add usage descriptions for each permission you will request.
 Open Xcode > Info.plist > Add a key (starting with "Privacy - ...") with your kit specific permission.

 Example: